 If you need a propane tank, the propane provider will typically charge you a set fee to set the tank, run the line to your home, install the pressure reducing valves, and also charge to fill the tank with propane.
 It is best to call a local provider for a quote.
 But remember, when you hire us as your General Contractor we will handle all this for you!

-During our years of building and installing modular homes, we have seen total permit costs fluctuate from a low of $500 to as high as $4000.
+During our years of building and installing modular homes, we have seen total permit costs fluctuate from a low of $500 to as high as $4,000, with an average around $1,200.
 Average permit costs are difficult to determine.
 Just like stick-built homes, modular homes require a building permit.
 Local ordinances dictate how much a permit might cost (and it varies quite a bit).
 Usually, the permit costs are determined by the size of the home, and there may be permits necessary for the driveway as well.
 You can call your local building department and ask what the fees are for your area.

-A good ballpark for concrete work is $4 to $6 per square foot for a 4” thick drive.
-A good ballpark for a 10’ wide gravel drive is $5 to $7 per running foot of drive (for a longer drive).
+A good ballpark for concrete work is $5 to $6 per square foot for a 4” thick drive.
+A good ballpark for a 10’ wide gravel drive is $6 to $8 per running foot of drive (for a long drive).
 Like the garage, a driveway is technically an optional feature.
 However, except in rare circumstances, most homeowners are going to want some sort of driveway.
 At Next Modular, we can put in a driveway made of gravel, concrete or asphalt.
-Of the three, gravel is the least expensive initially but requires yearly maintenance.
+Of the three, gravel is the least expensive initially but requires periodic maintenance.
 Asphalt presents a nice, finished look and costs less than concrete but also requires periodic maintenance.
-Concrete driveways are the most common because they last and they meet most city and homeowner’s association requirements.
+Concrete driveways are costliest, but the best because they last longer, and they meet all city and homeowner’s association requirements.

 MISCELLANEOUS CHARGES AND THE FINAL COST

-Includes: Base price, standard finishes, home delivery and setting, crane fees, and complete interior/exterior finish.
+Includes: Home-Only price & material surcharges, standard finishes, ready to deliver to your lot.
 See our FAQ section on the home page for more info.

-Includes furnace, air conditioning, forced air and return lines, and gas lines.
+Includes upstairs furnace, air conditioning, forced air and return lines, and gas lines.

 Includes drilling, bladder tank, and hook up to the home.